gvwilson/closure/intro/index.md

     -   Only a handful about how to pass one on or wind one down
     -   And many of those are really about how to sell out at the right time
     -   Because mortality scares us
--   Preparing for the end can make the end less likely
+-   Preparing for the end can make it less painful
+    -   And less likely: if we think about how things might end, we might be able to prevent some endings
-    -   It also helps make what happens before then more enjoyable
+    -   It also helps make what happens before the end more enjoyable

 ## Best vs. Good Enough

 -   [[](b:Wilson2014)] outlined how [research software engineers](g:rse) should organize their projetcs
 -   [[](b:Wilson2017)] was in part a rebuttal
     -   Most people don't have time to do everything the "right" way
-    -   By which we actually mean "their employers don't give them enough time"
+    -   By which we usually mean "their employers don't give them enough time"
     -   So comparing what they do to "best practices" is as unfair as comparing what a surgeon does at leisure in a well-equipped hospital to what a paramedic does at a crash site
 -   This workshop addresses both kinds of setting
-    -   [Vaida](@root/#learner-vaida) has enough time to plan and to correct things that she initially gets wrong
+    -   [Vaida](@root/#learner-vaida) has time to plan
+        and to correct things that she initially gets wrong
-    -   [Liam](@root/#learner-liam) only has time to do a few things, and will not be able to go back and fix anything he didn't get right
+    -   [Liam](@root/#learner-liam) only has time to do a few things, and will not be able to go back and fix anything he doesn't get right

 ## Threat Models